In this post, you’ll find dysarthria exercises, strategies, and treatment ideas for your adult speech therapy patients.

 For more respiration exercises and materials, visit our shop.

-The goal of treating prosody is to help your patients’ speech sound more natural and understandable to others.
+The goal of treating prosody is to help your patients’ speech sound more natural and intelligible.

 Patient Instructions: